Thank you, Scott Shannon, and thanks to all of you for being with us.

 They have ignored most of that.

-It wasn't all push-ups and cramming for Prague Week, though uh to set the Guinness Book of Records, World Records.
+It wasn't all push-ups and cramming for Prague Week, though, to set the Guinness Book of Records, world records, most simultaneous push-ups, there had to be an enormous amount of push-ups.

-You heard of how many?
+You heard of them, haven't you?

 Three of them are women.

-And your class is one of the diverse most diverse classes in the history of this academy or any academy to graduate.
+And your class is one of the diverse, most diverse classes in the history of this academy or any academy to graduate.

 That's why we're strong.